MultiverseLearningProducts/swe/src/bootcamp/wk1/day3.md

 ## Assignment

 * Can you create the `Crew` class by extending the `Person` class?
+Think about the properties a crew member may have.
 * Refactor the `Plane` class to have a `crew` property
 * When `board` is called on an instance of a plane, you should iterate over the array and put crew and passengers in the correct property in the plane instance.
-* `Crew` members should be able to `crossCheck` make sure you can call `crossCheck` on a crew member, it should return a boolean.
-If all the crew on the plane are instances of the `Crew` class `crossCheck` should return true, otherwise it should return false.
 * All your refactoring should have tests that cover it

 When you have completed these tasks can you create a coverage report using Jest.
 Add the following line to your package.json